nmmhuynh/nmmhuynh.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
-I'm a fixed-term contract research fellow (_contrattista di ricerca_) at the University of Milan.
+I'm a research fellow (_contrattista di ricerca_) at the University of Milan.

-My research primarly focuses on the development of scalable and parallel solvers for application in computational cardiology, but recently I've started to collaborate also on [virtual element discretizations](https://sites.google.com/unimib.it/vemwebsite/home-page?authuser=0) and on numerical schemes for poroelasticity equations -- still both work in progress!
+My research primarly focuses on the development of scalable and parallel solvers for application in computational cardiology, and recently I've started to collaborate also on [virtual element discretizations](https://sites.google.com/unimib.it/vemwebsite/home-page?authuser=0) and on numerical schemes for poroelasticity equations -- still both work in progress!

 Previously, I've been a post-doctoral fellow at the University of Pavia, working on the development of efficient and scalable preconditioners for cardiac electrophysiology at a cellular scale within the [European project MICROCARD](https://microcard.eu/index-en.html).